 ACMA Site Location Map – For all other transmitters that emit radio frequency / microwave radiation, look no further than the ACMA map.
 It shows not only base station sites but also radar or other communication systems.

 Canadian Cellular Towers Map – A nice, easy to use cell tower location map created by Steven Nikkel.
 All major Canadian providers are listed and updated regularly.

 Cell Mapper – All major carriers are included for Canada.
 We just wish you could show all the towers in a country at once.
 It seems to show only the selected provider – one at a time.

 Mast Data – Seems to be the only alternative to cell mapper in the UK.
 It is a paid service, but they offer a free trial for testing.

 Cell Mapper – A good choice when it comes to the UK.
 All major providers are shown along with coverage maps.

 Antenna Search – My top pick for the USA.
-Put in the address and it will find all antennas and towers within a 3 mile radius.
-Keep in mind it’s showing everything so many anyennas are low powered.
+Put in the address, and it will find all antennas and towers within a 3-mile radius.
+Keep in mind it’s showing everything, so many antennas are low powered.
 Check the power output and frequency.
 Zoom controls are down the bottom right.
 Select a location to bring up more information.

 Cell Mapper – Makes the appearance again yet.
 Can be difficult to use and seems to only show locations based on only one cellular provider at a time.